jcornaz/beancount-parser/CONTRIBUTING.md

 * Don't eagerly implement traits that are not yet needed or related to the use-case
   * except for `Debug`, `Clone`, `Eq`, `PartialEq` and `Default` that may be implemented eagerly when it makes sense
   * note that if a `new()` constuctor does not make sense, `Default` should **not** be implemented
-  * in case of doubt, don't implement what you don't need, don't worry we can add it later
+  * in case of doubt, don't implement what you don't need.
+Don't worry, we can add it later.
 * Avoid promissing too much in return types. (e.g. `&[T]` are better that `&Vec<T>`)
+* Don't leek private dependencies in the API.
+* Integration with other crates must be optional.

-New API may be gated behind a `unstable-` cargo flag until it is stabilized.
+New, unstable or incomplete features may be gated behind a `unstable-` cargo flag until stabilized.

 #### Do not break existing API

 Do not break public API.
-(See https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md to understand what constitute a breaking change)
+(See https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md to understand what constitutes a breaking change)

-Instead create a new API.
+Instead, create a new API.
 Eventually we may deprecate the old one and hide it from the doc.

-The API may eventually be broken (in a new major version).
+The API *may* eventually be broken.
 But I want to avoid that for as long as possible (forever would be perfect).
 I see a breaking change as good only if it makes future breaking changes less likely to be needed.
 For example, to make struct field privates is a an acceptable breaking change.

-If you don't see how to improve an API without breaking it, you can start a discussion in the issues.
+If you don't see how to improve an API without breaking it, ask me.

 ## Open a pull request